iosonopersia/MK4duoBoards/README.md

 ### Made with love for the MK4Duo community, hoping it will turn out to be helpful!

+## System requirements
+- An updated version of Java 8 JRE or newer.
+- At least about 200 MB of RAM

 ## Steps to install
 - Download this repository: to run the program you only need the MK4DuoBoards.jar file.
 - Run it once and close it.
 It should now have created a folder inside your user directory (in Linux: /home/<USER_NAME>/.MK4DuoBoards/, in Windows: C:\\Users\<USER_NAME>\.MK4DuoBoards\).